Russia woos French business elite as sanctions loom

 Yakunin blamed the United States for inciting European countries to deploy new sanctions.

-"Plans for additional sanctions is a programme to settle the problem at someone else's cost, at the expense of France, of Russia," Yakunin told the assembly, held at the Russian embassy.
+"Plans for additional sanctions is a program to settle the problem at someone else's cost, at the expense of France, of Russia," Yakunin told the assembly, held at the Russian embassy.

 French President Francois Hollande said on Monday after a telephone call with Obama that France was prepared to seek "firm and graduated" sanctions along with its European partners.